List of Scooby-Doo characters: Angel Dynamite (Cassidy Williams)

 Cassidy Williams (voiced by Vivica A. Fox and her younger self is voiced by Kimberly Brooks) alias Angel Dynamite, is an ally of Mr. E and a member of the original Mystery Incorporated.
 She first appears in "Beware the Beast from Below" as a radio DJ for the K-Ghoul radio station.
 Her true identity is revealed to Velma and later the rest of the gang, causing them to distrust her.
 She sacrifices her life to save the gang from an explosion in "The Midnight Zone" episode.

 In the rebooted timeline depicted in the series finale "Come Undone", Cassidy is married to Ricky Owens, and the two work together with Pericles at an environmentally-friendly version of Destroido called Creationex.

 Professor Pericles

 Professor Pericles (voiced by Udo Kier) is a sentient parrot and the mascot of the original Mystery Incorporated, first appearing in "Howl of the Fright Hound".
-Throughout the series, he attempts to summon the Evil Entity, only to be killed by him.
+Throughout the series, he attempts to summon the Evil Entity only to be possessed by him.

 In the rebooted timeline depicted in the series finale "Come Undone", Pericles is the benevolent mascot for Ricky and Cassidy's company, Creationex.